 4. How supportive is your city/county of the recent state-level ADU legislation?
-Please briefly explain your answer.
+Please briefly explain you answer.

-- Very supportive
+0 Very supportive

-- Supportive
+0 Supportive

-- Not very supportive
+0 Not very supportive

-- Not supportive at all
+0 Not supportive at all

-- Explanation:
+0 Explanation:

-5. How supportive are your jurisdiction's elected officials of ADU development?

-- Very supportive

-- Supportive

-- $\,\circ\,$ Not very supportive

-- $\,\circ\,$ Not supportive at all

-6. Are there any changes to your city/county's current (as of 2020) ADU ordinance that your jurisdiction is considering?
-If yes, please explain.

-7. If your jurisdiction is considering changes to its ADU ordinance, by what date do you expect these changes to be complete?
-(Month, year)

-8. Are there any changes to the state-level ADU legislation that your jurisdiction would like to see in the future?
+- 5. How supportive are your jurisdiction's elected officials of ADU development? - Very supportive - Supportive - Not very supportive - Not supportive at all - 6.
+Are there any changes to your city/county's current (as of 2020) ADU ordinance that your jurisdiction is considering?
+If yes, please explain. - 7.
+If your jurisdiction is considering changes to its ADU ordinance, by what date do you expect these changes to be complete?
+(Month, year) - 8.
+Are there any changes to the state-level ADU legislation that your jurisdiction would like to see in the future?
 If yes, please explain